Presi alumni team to felicitate Abhijit Banerjee in January

 The Presidency Alumni Association intends to confer the 'Atul Chandra Gupta Distinguished Alumnus Award' on Nobel laureate Abhijit Vinayak Banerjee as he has agreed to attend the felicitation programme of the association in January next year, the organisation's secretary Bivas Chaudhuri said on Thursday.
 Some members of the association met Banerjee at his Ballygunj apartment on Wednesday during his brief visit to the city and handed over a letter-signed by the organisation's President Nabaneeta Dev Sen-requesting him to be present at the programme.

-"Banerjee has agreed to attend the programme, Choudhury told PTI here.
+"Banerjee has agreed to attend the programme," Chaudhuri told PTI here.
 The association had initially wanted to organise the function on January 20 during the founder's day celebrations of the institute, though the exact date of the ceremony will be decided depending on Banerjee's academic schedule and his availability, he said.

 The association also "intends to confer the 'Atul Chandra Gupta Distinguished Alumnus Award' for 2020 on the Nobel laureate", Chaudhuri said.
 The award was earlier given to poet Sankha Ghosh and professor emeritus at Jadavpur University Sukanta Chaudhuri.

-"We will be inviting all the professors who had taught us and all his 1981 batch mates at Presidency to make it a memorable occassion," Chaudhuri said.
+"We will be inviting all the professors who had taught us and all his 1981 batch mates at Presidency to make it a memorable occassion," the association's secretary said.
 Banerjee had pursued his graduation in economics from the then Presidency College.

 The alumni association will also invite the non- teaching staffs who were associated with the institute when Banerjee studied here, he said.
 'Promod-da', whose canteen had been an integral part of the Presidency till 2017, will also be invited to attend the function, Chaudhuri said, adding that "Abhijit felt very enthusiastic as we told him how we are going to conduct it".